-Urban development arises as the spatial representation of relations between peoplewhether those relations are defined as economic, political, intellectual, cultural, or social.
-The physical environment of the city exhibits these present and past relations; as the successive alterations of the landscape accrete, patterns of development reveal changes in ideological and material conditions.
+Urban development arises as the spatial representation of relations between people-whether those relations are defined as economic, political, intellectual, cultural, or social-as well as inherently constituting those relations (King 2016).
+The physical environment of the city exhibits these present and past relations; as successive alterations of the landscape accrete, the layers of development patterns reveal changes in ideological and material conditions.
 Simultaneously, the urban landscape forms the environment for which most of the revolutions in the relations between people are first hatched and realized.
-Urban planning thus mirrors relations through space, able to powerfully shape lives yet shaped itself by power.
+Urban planning thus mirrors and forms relations through space, able to powerfully shape lives yet shaped itself by the dynamics and contradictions arising from the built environment (Boyer 1983).

 Transportation occupies a key role in developing uneven geographies, its infrastructure being the mode by which people, capital, information, and resources are brought together in space.
-Transit, in particular, is fundamental to the formation and functioning of the core-centric city, connecting the dense concentration of people required.
+Transit, in particular, is fundamental to the formation and functioning of the core-centric city, connecting the dense concentration of people required (Chatman and Noland 2013).
 Beyond this immediate economic nature of transit, however, lies a set of diverging visions of transit as improving social equity and environmental outcomes with expanded non-automotive mobility and as a tool for attracting growth and development.
-The contradictions between these aims are elided by the employment of smart growth rhetoric that portrays transit-oriented development as the means for achieving the illusive "Triple-Bottom Line" in the built environment-the simultaneous realization of social equity, environmental protection, and economic profit.
-The development unleashed by smart growth policies may be linked closely to gentrification-the social and class "upgrading" of space-by improving conditions for capital reinvestment that displaces the poor.
+The rifts between these aims are elided by the employment of smart growth rhetoric.
+Such rhetoric portrays transit-oriented development as the means for achieving the elusive "Triple-Bottom Line" in the built environment-the simultaneous realization of social equity, environmental protection, and economic profit.
+Smart growth may be linked closely to gentrification-the social and physical "upgrading" of space-as its policies aim to improve conditions for capital reinvestment and its politics champion the repurposing of land to the "best and highest" use.

 In this paper, I examine the intersection of gentrification, planning, and transit investment in the "sustainable city" through the case of the Orange Line, a recent light rail expansion in Portland, Oregon, and the adjacent suburb of Milwaukie.
 I chose to situate this research in Portland due to both my own familiarity with its planning processes and Portland's commitment to smart growth sustainability, its extensively gentrified landscape, and its famed progressive politics that claim to create an equitable and livable city for all.
 Through regression analysis, I found that the Orange Line has rapidly created a price premium on the order of \$50,000 for single-family homes, valorizing land for profitable redevelopment and raising the specter of price-induced displacement.
 This valorization is not merely an unintended byproduct of transportation investment; rather, it is the result of an active strategy of revitalization, informed by present trends in real estate, with predictable (and predicted) effects on property values.
-The politics revealed by this examination of transit-oriented development planning in Portland illustrate how entrepreneurial neoliberalism is chained to the mission of creating livelier, more sustainable cities.
+The politics revealed by this examination of transit-oriented development planning in Portland illustrate how municipal entrepreneurialism and neoliberal urbanism is chained to the mission of creating livelier, more sustainable cities.